unicode-org/icu4x/docs/style-guide.md

 Perhaps more importantly, **an unsized type can only be passed by reference to other functions** and cannot be Copy-able (though they can be Clone-able).
 In particular any trait is, by default, unsized which makes storing traits in other structs a bit interesting (there is a [ToOwned](https://doc.rust-lang.org/std/borrow/trait.ToOwned.html) trait to help with this though).

 This adds weight to the idea that we should avoid traits and any other unsized types when specifying user visible types.
-Obviously we will accept things like "str" as parameters (these are unsized), but we aren't adding them directly to structures by reference.
+Obviously we will accept things like `str` as parameters (these are unsized), but we aren't adding them directly to structures by reference.

 For example, I think that in general we should avoid returning an abstract trait to the user (intermediate traits like Iterator might be fine though since a user is expected to consume those fairly immediately).